ronaldmilgo/codepath-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:

+Initial confusion about how to link the UI elements to the ViewController code.
+Struggled a bit with the attributes of the button and getting it to stand out visually.
+Adjusting the layout for different screen sizes was tricky at first.
 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2025 Ronald Milgo

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.